kanthaus/kanthaus.online/user/pages/30.blog/2018-04-23_was-ist-das-kanthaus/item.en.md

 - develop free and open-source software.
 - promote sharing and reduce waste.

-###what does that mean (in practise)?
+###what does that mean (in practice)?
 - provide infrastructure
-- a projecthouse - a house for the realization of projects, one of which is the community/the house, people have own projects
+- a project house - a house for the realization of projects, one of which is the community/the house, people have own projects
 - constitution (decision making, responsibility, who is staying for how long) -> Internet (https://kanthaus.online/en/governance/constitution)
 - internally